-What is Identity Recovery HSB Identity Recovery coverage provides insurance protection and professional help to assist Coverage for Employees? employees with identity theft.
-The coverage combines both identity theft insurance with services that help victims restore their credit history and identity records to pre-theft status. - The service and coverage applies to permanent (full-time and part-time, elected and appointed Who is covered? officials) employees of the insured.
-This also includes household family members of the employee. - Out of Pocket Expenses Includes: Legal Fees for answer of civil judgements and defense criminal charges Phone, postage, shipping fees What does it cover?
-Notary and filing fees What does it cover?
-Credit Bureau reports Lost Wages and Child or Elder Care Mental Health Counseling Miscellaneous Expenses Monies stolen or fraudulently charged to the insured Note: These menies are usually recoverable directly from the financial institution What does it not cover?
-Note: These monies are usually recoverable directly from the financial institution Losses that arise from the insured's fraudulent or criminal acts Losses that arise from the insured's fraudulent or criminal acts Losses that are not reported in writing to police When is accurate triggered?
+What is Identity Recovery Coverage for Employees?

+HSB Identity Recovery coverage provides insurance protection and professional help to assist employees with identity theft.
+The coverage combines both identity theft insurance with services that help victims restore their credit history and identity records to pre-theft status.

+Who is covered?

+What does it cover?

+The service and coverage applies to permanent (full-time and part-time, elected and appointed officials) employees of the insured.
+This also includes household family members of the employee.

+- Out of Pocket Expenses

+- o Includes:

+- Legal Fees for answer of civil judgements and defense criminal charges

+- Phone, postage, shipping fees

+- Notary and filing fees

+- Credit Bureau reports

+- Lost Wages and Child or Elder Care

+- Mental Health Counseling

+- Miscellaneous Expenses

+- Monies stolen or fraudulently charged to the insured

+- Note: These monies are usually recoverable directly from the financial institution

+- Losses that arise from the insured's fraudulent or criminal acts

+- Losses that are not reported in writing to police

 When is coverage triggered?

+What does it not cover?

 Coverage is provided on a "discovery" basis with a 60 day reporting requirement.

-Help Line (Phone Number: 1-833-889-9042) • Access to toll-free Help Line Experienced identity theft counselors who can answer questions and provide useful information (recourses to identity theft victime) useful information/resources to identity theft victims.
-All calls to Help Line receive counseling with no requirement to verify coverage.
-Ability to initiate process to request Case Management Services Employees will need to be verified by the insured as a valid permanent employee prior to Case Management Services.
-What services are provided?
-Ability to initiate process to submit Expense Reimbursement claim what services are provided?
-Case Management Dedicated case manager for verified employees Helps employee with restoration work that would otherwise be done by the employee.
-Reduces personal time required from the employee to restore his or her identity and credit ratings. • Helps assist employees that are at an elevated risk due to a lost/stolen wallet or as a result of having their personal information breached by a third party.
-Helps the employee restore important identity related documents.
-Annual Aggregate per "Identity Recovery Insured" = \$25,000 Total Number of claims does not matter.
-Limits apply for a 12 month period.
-Limits of Coverage Lost Wages and Child/Elder Care Sublimit = \$5,000 Total Mental Health Counseling Sublimit = \$1,000 Total Miscellaneous Expenses Sublimit = \$1,000 Total Is there a deductible with No this sources is not subject to a deductible this coverage?
+- Help Line (Phone Number: 1-833-889-9042) - Access to toll-free Help Line - Experienced identity theft counselors who can answer questions and provide useful information/resources to identity theft victims. - All calls to Help Line receive counseling with no requirement to verify coverage. - Ability to initiate process to request Case Management Services - Employees will need to be verified by the insured as a valid permanent employee prior to Case Management Services. - Ability to initiate process to submit Expense Reimbursement claim

+- What services are provided? - Case Management - o Dedicated case manager for verified employees - o Helps employee with restoration work that would otherwise be done by the employee. - Reduces personal time required from the employee to restore his orher identity and credit ratings. - o Helps assist employees that are at an elevated risk due to a lost/stolen wallet or as a result of having their personal information breached by a third party. - o Helps the employee restore important identity related documents. - Annual Aggregate per "Identity Recovery Insured" = \$25,000 Total - Number of claims does not matter.
+Limits apply for a 12 month period. - Lost Wages and Child/Elder Care Sublimit = \$5,000 Total - Mental Health Counseling Sublimit = \$1,000 Total - Miscellaneous Expenses Sublimit = \$1,000 Total

+Is there a deductible with this coverage?

+Limits of Coverage

 No, this coverage is not subject to a deductible.

+Reporting Procedures

-In the event of a claim, you will call the HSB Identity Recovery Help Line (Phone Number: 1-833-889- Reporting Procedures 9042).
-When reporting a claim, please identify you are a member of Community Insurance Corporation .
+In the event of a claim, you will call the HSB Identity Recovery Help Line (Phone Number: 1-833-889-9042).
+When reporting a claim, please identify you are a member of Community Insurance Corporation.
 HSB will then confirm with us that the entity is covered.

-Hartford Steam Boiler

-Municipal Name: Town of New Glarus Total Number of Permanent Employees: (Full-time & Part-time, Elected & Appointed Officials) 26 Total Cost: \$156.00 Please acknowledge if you accept/reject this coverage and this Accept: premium charge will be added to your policy.
-Reject:
+Municipal N lame: Town of New Glarus

+Total Number of Employe (Full-time & Pa Elected & Appoint es: art-time, 26

+Total Co st: \$156.00

+Please acknowl accept/reject this co Accept:

+premium charge w to your po Reject:

-Please sign off and provide the contact information below:
+Please sign off and provide th e contact information below:

-Contact Name: John Wright Email: clerk@townofnewglarus.com
+Contact Na ame: John Wright

+Email: clerk@townofnewglarus.com

+gnature: Date:

+oignature Date.